Imaging-semantics/fbbi/doc/fbbi_PhiS_changes_diff.md

 ### Relabelling notes

 Most edits to labels were made in order to give better type-consistency down the classification heirarchy.
-This took the form of either [direct renames](#Renames) or use of the alternative annotation property for recording names [OBO FOundry UniquenName](#OBO_Foundry_uniquenames).
+For example, 'mode of electron microscopy' was changed simply to 'electron microscopy' to fit its parent term (microscopy) and sub classes (e.g. scanning electron microscopy).
+This work took the form of either [direct renames](#Renames) or use of the alternative annotation property for recording names [OBO Foundry UniquenName](#OBO_Foundry_uniquenames).
 The latter was used in order to be conservative with renames in case it caused problems for the widespread usage of these terms by the [Cell Image Libarary](http://www.cellimagelibrary.org/home).
+Whether it is viable to make these new names the primary

 #### Renames